redhat-actions/openshift-github-connector/README.md

 Run `yarn dev` to run the development server.

+### Debugging
+There are debug configurations in launch.json which should work with VS Code.

+If you want to use "Attach to Chrome" to debug the React you must launch chrome with `google-chrome --remote-debugging-port=9222`.
+This seems to cause VS Code to leak memory so you may have to restart Code every so often.

 ### Development gotchas
 CRA seems to have problems if you rename or delete a TypeScript file.
 It will keep trying to compile the old one.
 Restarting the development server fixes it.